grpc/grpc.github.io/docs/quickstart/objective-c.md

 ## Before you begin

 ### System requirement
+The minimum deployment iOS version for gRPC is 7.0.

 OS X El Capitan (version 10.11) or above is required to build and run this Quickstart.